Advanced Manufacturing Business Opportunities in Southern Virginia

 SOVA sits on a well-connected, uncongested network of U.S. highways and interstates.
 US-58 spans the entire region, east to west, and connects to other highways and interstates including: US-220, US-15, US-301, US-501, US-460, US-60, US-29, I-77, I-64, I-81, I-85, and I-95.
 For businesses that rely on moving finished products, this translates to shorter transit times to receive raw materials and to move finished goods across the country.
 Approximately half of the U.S. population is located within a day’s drive of SOVA, and within a two-day’s drive, approximately 75 percent of the U.S. population can be reached by truck, putting businesses in close proximity with their customers and the supply chain.

-Transporting large shipments of goods is very efficient by rail, and SOVA’s well-established rail service runs across the region via CSX and Norfolk Southern, connecting to the Port of Virginia and to 19 key destinations across the U.S., helping businesses move goods where they need to go.
+When looking for an advanced manufacturing business opportunity transportation is an important factor.
+Transporting large shipments of goods is very efficient by rail, and SOVA’s well-established rail service runs across the region via CSX and Norfolk Southern, connecting to the Port of Virginia and to 19 key destinations across the U.S. helping businesses move goods where they need to go.
 The Port of Virginia is home to the largest intermodal rail port on the East Coast, and SOVA’s proximity to the Port allows businesses to leverage the Port to their advantage.

 The Port of Virginia is world-leading maritime gateway and provides businesses in SOVA direct access to the rest of the world via sea, enabling businesses in industries like advanced manufacturing reliable means to import and export their goods.
 The fifth busiest port in the U.S., the Port of Virginia offers direct service to more than 45 countries worldwide and is the only East Coast port with Congressional authorization for a 55-foot depth channel, easily accommodating larger cargo shipments and allowing them to come closer to shore.
 Situated just 2.5 hours to open sea, the Port of Virginia is typically the first-in, last-out port of call for many of their customers, providing a balanced ratio of container exports to imports.
 Goods, whether coming or going, are handled efficiently and without the delay of long transit time.

-SOVA is currently home to a growing cluster of automotive and aerospace manufacturing companies, and its prime location provides advanced manufacturing businesses strategic access to existing OEM clusters in the Midwest and South.
+SOVA is currently home to a growing cluster of automotive and aerospace manufacturing companies, and its prime location provides a variety of advanced manufacturing business opportunities with strategic access to existing OEM clusters in the Midwest and South.
 Being so close to its customers and supply chain helps SOVA remain a top choice for both traditional automotive and aerospace suppliers and those of the future as the industry advances to more connected and autonomous technologies.